Rizwan9119/Rizwan-Tahir/README.md

 ## Hello there 👋

-I am a full-stack developer with experience in a variety of technologies and frameworks, including JavaScript, Python, Django, Flask, React, Next.js, and more.
+I am a Machine learning Engineer with experience in a variety of technologies and frameworks, including JavaScript, Python, Django, Flask, React, Next.js, and more.
 I am passionate about open source and always looking for opportunities to contribute to meaningful projects.

 ### 💼 Work Experience